shanec-/generator-nullfactory-xrm/README.md

 Even if you skip the above step, the sychrnoization PowerShell script would attempt to install it automatically.
 The PowerShell scripts require a minimum of PowerShell 5.0 and Microsoft.Xrm.Data.PowerShell 2.5.

-## Pull CRM Solution into the Project Structure
+## Pull the CRM Solution into the Project Structure

 Anytime the CRM solution needs to be pulled down into the project structure, execute the script located at `Nullfactory.Xrm.Tooling\Scripts\Pull-CrmSolution.Param.ps1`.